Sleep Calculator

 Recommended sleep changes with age.
 This calculator starts at school age because younger child guidance often includes naps.

-For the age groups in this calculator, the CDC lists these daily sleep ranges: school-age children need 9 to 12 hours, teens need 8 to 10 hours, adults 18 to 60 need 7 or more hours, adults 61 to 64 need 7 to 9 hours, and adults 65 and older need 7 to 8 hours.
-CDC guidance for toddlers and preschoolers includes naps, so this calculator does not turn those totals into one overnight phase chart.
+For the ages in this calculator, the CDC lists these daily sleep ranges: school-age children need 9 to 12 hours, teens need 8 to 10 hours, adults 18 to 60 need 7 or more hours, adults 61 to 64 need 7 to 9 hours, and adults 65 and older need 7 to 8 hours.
+CDC guidance for toddlers and preschoolers includes naps, so this calculator does not turn those totals into one overnight sleep plan.

 Those ranges are population guidance, not a personalized diagnosis.
 If you regularly feel sleepy after spending enough time in bed, wake often, snore heavily, gasp or pause breathing during sleep, or have trouble functioning during the day, the schedule math is not enough.
 A clinician can help evaluate sleep quality and possible sleep disorders.